Lactose Intolerance Quick Test (BIOHIT)

 Performance Data Table For Biohit Lactose Intolerance Quick Test

-For daily quality control checks, a positive lactase control solution, Lactase Control+, is available.
+Furthermore, for daily quality control checks, a positive lactase control solution, Lactase Control+, is available.
 This control solution, conveniently packaged in a dropper bottle with 1 ml of lactase enzyme solution, can be used to verify the performance of the Lactose Intolerance Quick Test before analysing patient samples.
 With one millilitre of Lactase Control+, you can conduct up to 100 quality control tests, ensuring the reliability of your diagnostic procedures.

-The BIOHIT Lactose Intolerance Quick Test is capable of identifying all forms of lactase deficiency through biopsy specimens and because it tests for functional lactase enzyme activity, the LIQT offers substantial clinical value, serving multiple purposes, including ruling out lactose intolerance in cases of irritable bowel syndrome (IBS)-like symptoms and functional dyspepsia.
-What’s more, because it is highly specific for the detection of lactase activity, it can identify primary, secondary, congenital, and familial lactase deficiencies, evaluate the extent of lactase deficiency in diseases such as coeliac disease, and either confirm or eliminate lactase deficiency as a potential cause of gastrointestinal symptoms.
+The prevalence of lactose intolerance is estimated to be at least 5% of the adult population.
+However, as symptoms are so general, it can often go undiagnosed and untreated for many years.
+This test is particularly valuable for ruling out lactose intolerance in cases of IBS-like symptoms and functional dyspepsia.
+Because it is highly specific for detecting lactase activity, it can identify various forms of lactase deficiency, including primary, secondary, congenital, and familial deficiencies.
+It can also assess the extent of lactase deficiency in conditions like coeliac disease, allowing clinicians to either confirm or eliminate lactase deficiency as a potential cause of gastrointestinal symptoms.

 BIOHIT Lactose Intolerance Quick Test (LIQT)